Assessing the Risk of Breast Cancer

 Q: Is this risk assessment mandatory?

 A: No. This is an optional service that can help you determine if you might benefit from additional testing or screening which could detect early-stage breast cancer and/or reduce your risk for developing breast cancer in the future.
-If you prefer not to receive the results of the calculation, you can make that election on the tablet.
-If you prefer not to participate at all, please speak with the clinic staff when you check in.
+If you prefer not to participate, please speak with the clinic staff when you check in.
 You will still need to complete some standard intake questions.